2021-environmental-bioinformatics/HW_assignment_2/README.md

 - Use `megahit` to assemble each dataset into contigs.
 Provide the code below.

 - Use `quast` to calculate basic summary statistics.
+Give the definition of N50 and L50 and briefly discuss the statistics.
+Which of datasets gave the largest total assembly?
+Which one produced the longest contig?